nKey/layer-parse-module/README.md

 layer-parse-module
 ==================
-To incorporate Layer Authentication with Parse user management in your application, you will need to use Parse Cloud Code along with this layer-parse-module.
+To incorporate Layer Authentication with Parse user management in your application, you will need to use Parse Cloud Code along with this module.
 This module takes care of generating a Layer Identity Token, and only requires you to implement a few lines of code.

 ##Installation